 Analysis of data, assessment of its reliability & accuracy, interpretation and presentation:

-- can present findings in a graphical, targeted, oral, verbal, written and visual way.
+- Can clearly communicate findings in a graphical, targeted, oral, verbal, written and visual way.

 Environmental policy and planning